 Your preemie’s skin is super-porous and not yet the defense system it will soon be once it has grown and thickened more.

-Though you may protect your preemie by never taking him into the sun until he’s matured enough to catch up with his peers, his still growing-and-thickening skin can be extremely susceptible to chemical ingredients.
+Though you may protect your preemie by never taking them into the sun until they've matured enough to catch up with their peers, their still growing-and-thickening skin can be extremely susceptible to chemical ingredients.

 Sunscreens made with harsh chemicals slip through those open pores and can disrupt your baby’s healthy internal development.